Queen Kwong: History

+In July 2024, Callaway revealed she had auditioned to be the new guitarist for The Smashing Pumpkins.
+Out of 10,000 contenders, she made it to the final eight but ultimately, Kiki Wong was hired.

 Personal life

 In October 2016 Callaway married Limp Bizkit guitarist Wes Borland.
-The couple resided together in Detroit, where they starred in the TV series, Sight Unseen, about renovating their historical home.
+The couple resided together in Detroit, where they starred in the TV series, Sight Unseen, about renovating their historic home.

 In April 2018, Callaway released a statement confirming that she had been diagnosed with cystic fibrosis.

 Callaway filed for divorce from Borland in 2019.
 In January 2023, Borland filed a defamation lawsuit against Callaway for statements Callaway made during an interview.
 In March 2023, it was announced that Borland’s lawsuit had been dismissed by a Detroit judge.